Computing return times or return periods with rare event algorithms: Return Times: Definition and Sampling Methods

 One may be tempted to use the estimator $\hat{r}_D'(a)=\frac{1}{N_{d}}\sum_{n=1}^{N_{d}}\tau_{n}$ instead of the estimator $\hat{r}_D$ defined by~\eqref{eq:Return_Times_Direct_Estimate}.
 For an actual Poisson process, that would just give the same result.
 However this estimator would be more sensitive to the effect of a finite correlation time, since the contributions from time intervals $\tau_n \approx \tau_c$ between successive events will only become negligible linearly in $\tau_c/r(a)$, as opposed to quadratically in formula~\eqref{eq:Return_Times_Direct_Estimate}.

 From now on, we shall assume that the statistics of rare events is Poissonian.
 This is a reasonable approximation for many dynamical systems as long as there is a well-defined mixing time after which the initial conditions are forgotten.
 Of course, it would not hold for systems with long-term memory.
-In the next paragraph, we use this assumption to derive new expressions that allow accurate and efficient sampling of the return times.
+Note that this assumption is similar to the \emph{Independent Interval Approximation} used in the context of persistence~\cite{Bray2013}.
+In the next paragraph, we use this assumption to derive new expressions that allow for accurate and efficient sampling of the return times.